ETS-Android5/Journey-Journal/README.md

 > - Main home area of the app.
 > - Create a journal entry.
 > - Manage my journal entries (Delete entry & Edit entry)
-> - The ability to Geotag a journal entry so the location of the entry can be recorded and then viewed on a map.
+> - The ability to Geotag a journal entry so and then map viewing.

 # 🎨 Designs
 ![Designs](https://i.imgur.com/5ByYvhK.png)